Lawrence Opera House

-The Lawrence Opera House is a historic two-story building in Lawrence, Nebraska.
-It was built in 1901.
-For D. Layne Ehlers, "[t]his opera house is significant in the area of social history, because it gave Lawrence a neutral, nonaffiliated location for lodge meetings, suppers, and school entertainments."
+The Lawrence Opera House is a historic two-story commercial building in Lawrence, Nebraska.
+It was built in 1901 and operated until around 1917 gradually declining due to the advent of Automobiles allowing for people to travel further faster.
+According to historian D. Layne Ehlers, "[t]his opera house is significant in the area of social history, because it gave Lawrence a neutral, nonaffiliated location for lodge meetings, suppers, and school entertainments."
 The building has been listed on the National Register of Historic Places since September 28, 1988.